CloudBoost/developers/en/security/users.md

 #Log out

-If you want to flush the sesison out and log out the user, then you can do this by
+If you want to flush the session out and log out the user, then you can do this by

 ==JavaScript==
 <span class="js-lines" data-query="logout">
 ```
 CB.CloudUser.current.logOut({
   success : function(user){
       //user logged out.
     }, error : function(error){
       //error
     }
 });
 ```